carlfriess/DoritOS/report/Report.md

 ### Sending datagrams

 To send a datagram clients can use the `sendto()` method, which encodes the packet in the same `struct udp_urpc_packet` format and sends it in a `URPC_MessageType_Send`.
-Now the `addr` and `port` fields describe the destination rather than the source, which was the case for receiving.
+Now the `addr` and `port` fields describe the destination rather than the source, which was the case for incoming packets.

 To handle these incoming messages (as well as bind requests and other messages), `networkd` needs a way to check for new messages on all the URPC channels attached to sockets.
-I solved this by adding an `event_queue` to the default waitset which contains a handler which first checks for a new bind request and then iterates the list of sockets and calls `urpc_recv()` on each socket's URPC channel.
+I solved this by adding an `event_queue` to the default waitset which contains a handler.
+It first checks for a new bind request and then iterates the list of sockets and calls `urpc_recv()` on each socket's URPC channel.

 This could have been solved by using a simple while loop but the events on the default waitset must be dispatched in order for the serial interrupts to be delivered.
 This could have been done by calling `event_dispatch_non_block()` but I found the solution described above to be more elegant.

-Once `networkd` has received a `URPC_MessageType_Send` send message it sends an IP header, composes and encodes the UDP header, computes the UDP checksum and finally sends the UDP header and payload.
+Once `networkd` has received a `URPC_MessageType_Send` message it sends an IP header, composes and encodes the UDP header, computes the UDP checksum and finally sends the UDP header and payload.
 The source port is set to the port the socket is bound to.

 ### Closing sockets

 Closing a socket is a simple operation but very important so that ports are not blocked until the system restarts.
 The `close()` method simply sends a `URPC_MessageType_SocketClose` message to `networkd` causing the socket to be deleted from the linked list.
-Unfortunately the URPC API currently does not provide a way to clean up dead URPC channels due to the lacking of underlying support for cleaning up UMP and LMP channels.
+Unfortunately the URPC API currently does not provide a way to clean up dead URPC channels due to the lack of underlying support for cleaning up UMP and LMP channels.
 This means that closing sockets will leak some resources.

 ### UDP echo server